mito-ds/mito/docs/getting-started/installing-mito/installing-mito-in-a-docker-container.md

 ```
 RUN pip install --no-cache-dir mitosheet
+RUN jupyter nbextension install mitosheet
+RUN jupyter nbextension enable mitosheet
 ```

-Then, after you launch this container and run a **JupyterLab** instance, you should be able to create a Mitosheet following the standard instructions.
+Then, after you launch this container, you can run a classic Jupyter Notebook or JupyterLab instance and create a mitosheet with the following standard instructions.

 {% content-ref url="../../how-to/creating-a-mitosheet/" %}
 [creating-a-mitosheet](../../how-to/creating-a-mitosheet/)